dibble07/energy-grid-balancing-game/README.md

     - `streamlit run app.py`

 ## To do
+- More graphs
+    - Distribution of spare energy
+    - Tab separated graphs
 - Add battery storage entity
     - Display surplus energy
-- More graphs
-    - Distribution of dispatched/spare/installed energy
-    - Distribution of dispatched energy per source
-    - Tab separated graphs
 - Update screencast gif to README
 - Share on Slack